LauraScutariu/Manual-Testing---Practice-Project/README.md

 The final project will be split into 2 sections: Testing section and SQL section.

-Tools used: JIRA, Zephyr Squad, Postman, MySQL Workbench.
+Tools used: JIRA, Zephyr Squad, Postman, MySQL Workbench .

   ## Test Plan